Quilting, Painting, Cooking

 ART QUILT WORKSHOP - no sewing machines needed, short supply list

 With Tuscan architecture, landscape, and the villa as your inspiration you will create a memorable piece during the week, four days of which are workshops.
 If you're a beginner, you'll be guided through the art quilt process in a clear and easy-to-understand manner.
 If you're an advanced quilter, you will get the kind of guidance you request.
 It's your workshop, so you let Esterita know what you need, and she will do her best to accommodate you.
-We will begin with basic drawing classes which will grow into a painting and then, if you choose, into a quilt.
+We will begin with basic drawing classes, or (depending on the years curriculum) a photo composition class with your smart phone.
+You will turn your image into a painting and then, if you choose, into a quilt.
 The villa's immediate surroundings will serve as inspiration.
 Or, if you prefer, you may work from large area photos provided for you.
 Esterita will work with you, via email, to prepare for the class.
 Using Esterita's techniques, you'll create a paint-transfer quilt which will be a memento of your stay in Tuscany.
 Organza, Paint, and brushes are included in the cost of the workshop.
 This is an opportunity to capture the beauty of Tuscany in your own art piece.
 Supply List

 The Instructor: Esterita Austin